 - Attacking Legitimate Exchanges Directly.
-Since they attract thousands of users and store millions of dollars in Bitcoin, exchanges are attractive targets.
-Bitcoin can be stolen from exchanges’ own Bitcoin wallets (which they use to store Bitcoin units taken as exchange fees), from users’ wallets (as many users store Bitcoin balances with exchanges for convenience, similar to a brokerage account’s cash balance), or during exchanges and transactions themselves.
+Because they attract thousands of users and store millions of dollars in Bitcoin, exchanges are attractive targets.
+Bitcoin can be stolen from exchanges’ own Bitcoin wallets (which they use to store Bitcoin units taken as exchange fees), from users’ wallets (many users store Bitcoin balances with exchanges for convenience, similar to a brokerage account’s cash balance), or during exchanges and transactions themselves.

 - Attacking Dark Web Marketplaces.
 The vulnerabilities of dark web marketplaces are similar to those of Bitcoin exchanges.
-The second largest Bitcoin heist, after the Mt.
+Another huge Bitcoin heist, not as well publicized as the Mt.
 Gox hack, affected a dark web marketplace called Sheep Marketplace.
 Losses approached $100 million at then-current exchange rates.

 Strategies for Reducing Security Risks